AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/components-pdf-template.md

 ## Show or hide draft comments in Native PDF output

-Draft comments (`<draft-comment>`) added in a DITA topic are excluded from Native PDF output by default.
+Draft comments added in a DITA topic are excluded from Native PDF output by default.
 This is controlled by the `draft-comment` style in the output template's content stylesheet, where the `display` property is set to `none`.

-As an administrator, you can update this style so draft comments are visible in the output:
+As an Administrator, you can update this style so draft comments are visible in the output:

 1. In the **Output templates** panel, open the template that the map uses for PDF publishing.
 2. Expand **Stylesheets** and double-click **content** to open the content stylesheet.